 From Sevilla to Granada

 Getting to Granada: Sold out trains forced us to stay in Granada for two days.
 We finally landed high-speed train tickets which took us within an hour of Granada.
-The tracks were under repair for the last 60 miles of track, putting us onto a comfortable bus for the last hour.
+The tracks were under repair for the last 60 miles of track, so the train company put us onto a comfortable bus for the last hour.
 We got our train tickets online at Renfe, and we printed our boarding passes at the train station.
 You can get to the train station via the local bus AE or 21, which you can catch at the Golden Tower.
 It’s about 1.60 Euro.
 The bus driver makes change.
 There is no food on the train, so be sure to buy a snack in the train station or from the vending machines right next to the tracks.

 Since we missed Alhambra, we enjoyed other parts of Granada.
 Basically, we just walked around for two days.
 On the second day we rented Segways, which took us up to Sacromonte, the historic cave area.
 From there, we also got fantastic views of Alhambra.